pratik-gmre/Launchpad/README.md

-# Vibe - AI-Powered SaaS Website Builder
+# Launchpad - AI-Powered SaaS Website Builder

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-Vibe is an AI-powered SaaS app builder that lets you generate full-stack Next.js applications from simple prompts using programmable AI agents.
+Launchpad is an AI-powered SaaS app builder that lets you generate full-stack Next.js applications from simple prompts using programmable AI agents.
 The project features live previews, AI-driven code generation, authentication, billing, and a modern developer toolchain.

 ---